-- 1. A Substantive Change Cover Sheet [PDF]. - 2.
+- 1. A completed Substantive Change Cover Sheet [PDF]. - 2.
 The name of the program (to indicate the discipline). - 3.
 The credential to be awarded (e.g., Associate of Arts, Master of Accounting). - 4.
 The instructional level (associate, baccalaureate, master's, education specialist, or doctoral, if not obvious from the credential). - 5.
 The method of delivery to be added: competency-based education, distance education, or face-to-face instruction. - 6.
 The intended implementation date. - 7.
-An assessment of the impact of the addition of a method of delivery relative to the reason the institution is on SUBSTANTIVE CHANGE RESTRICTION. - 8.
-Demonstrate the addition of a method of delivery will not negatively impact student learning outcomes, student support services, library and learning/information resources, or institutional financial stability.
+If the institution is on SUBSTANTIVE CHANGE RESTRICTION, provide an assessment of the impact of the addition of a method of delivery relative to the reason the institution is on SUBSTANTIVE CHANGE RESTRICTION.

+- (1) - 8.
+Demonstrate the addition of a method of delivery will not negatively impact student learning outcomes, student support services, library and learning/information resources, or institutional financial stability. - 9.
+If the institution is seeking method of delivery approval due to its participation in the federal Prison Education Program, include the institution's SACSCOC PEP approval date and case identification (Case ID).